Geopolitics and the push for domestic semiconductor manufacturing

 The ongoing global semiconductor shortage is causing major problems for many industries worldwide.
 The shortage has been going on for a while, triggered first by the pandemic slowing production and exacerbated by a variety of factors ranging from changing market dynamics to geopolitical tensions.

-Thank you for visiting IHS Markit AutoTechInsight.
+Thank you for visiting S&P Global AutoTechInsight.

 To get access to the AutoTechInsight full suite of services, please contact a sales representative by clicking here.